gve-sw/CLUS18-DEVNET-2897/README.md

 * django Web Framework - https://www.djangoproject.com/
 * Angular JS Framework - https://angularjs.org/
 * Cisco UI Framework - https://developer.cisco.com/site/uiux/

+At the end of the lab, you will have a fully functional web app that can interact with Cisco ACI.

 [Get Started!]